danbev/learning-nodejs/README.md

 ```
 So what options do we have available:
 * requestCert
-Clients always request the server certificate to authenticate it and servers can optionall do this by setting this option.
+Clients always request the server certificate to authenticate it and servers can
+optionally do this by setting this option.

 * rejectUnauthorized
 Used in conjunction with requestClient (it has to be true) and will be used to set the verifyMode:
 ```javascript